Ayles Fernie Underslung Dispersant Spray System

 Product / Service: Aerial Dispersant Spray System | Project Undertaken: From 2019 | Industry: Dispersant Spray System

-What was the problem?
+What Was the Problem?

 The Norwegian Coastal Administration (NCA) required a method for dealing with potential oil spills along its extensive coastline, much of which falls within the Arctic Circle.
 Using aerial dispersants is an effective option for difficult to reach areas, however having an adapted aircraft on standby is a very expensive option.
 Existing underslung solutions for helicopters were not meeting all the requirements of the NCA.
 A new solution was needed.

-Meet the expert: Rob McGivern
+Meet the Expert: Rob McGivern

 “I was involved from the very first design sketches.
 From looking into mass and load calculations to building the first prototype.
 I even drove the van with the STRATUS on a trailer up to Scotland for flight testing.
 To say we got some funny looks on the motorway would be an understatement!”